maxmilton/new-tab/README.md

 ### Features

 - Fastest loading of any new tab page with all the basic features.
-- Minimal design aesthetic with multiple themes.
+- Distraction-free, minimal design aesthetic with multiple themes.
 - List of your open tabs.
 - Search open tabs, bookmarks, history, and top sites in one place.
 - Simple bookmarks bar.